 - □ Make sure you are using the correct DVD recordable media. - Check which DVD recordable format is compatible with your optical disc drive.
-Some brands of DVD recordable media do not work.
+Note the possibility that some brands of DVD recordable media do not work.

 Why can't I write data to Blu-ray Disc media?